JackHuyn/SWE_4103_Gr3/Backend/DbWrapper/README.md

 `addStudentToCourse(student_id, course_id)` - Given a student ID and course ID, add a student to a course.
 Returns True if successful.

+Note:

+- student_id is a user uid

+`addInstructorToCourse(instructor_id, course_id)` - Given an instructor ID and a course ID, add an instructor to a course.
+Returns True is successful.

+Note:

+- instructor_id is a user uid

 `addCourse(course_description, course_id, instructor_ids, section, term, project_ids: optional, student_ids: optional, status: options)` - Given data points, create a course entry in the database.
 Returns True if successful.

 Note: